 Each year the Zucker School of Medicine at Hofstra/Northwell welcomes approximately 100 new students from all regions, socioeconomic backgrounds, and walks of life.
-The small class size encourages a collaborative, close-knit academic culture and enables students to build genuine relationships with peers, faculty, and staff.
+Our class size encourages a collaborative, close-knit academic culture and enables students to build genuine relationships with peers, faculty, and staff.

-The Office of Student Affairs, together with various departments, works to ensure a safe, caring, and positive learning environment for every student.
-From the first day of training through to graduation, the Office of Student Affairs' direct links to various academic resources provide students with opportunities to connect closely with educators and mentors who can provide a wealth of experience, insight, and guidance.
+The Office of Student Affairs, in partnership with various departments, works to ensure a supportive and positive learning environment for every student.
+From the first day of training through to graduation, the Office of Student Affairs' direct links to academic, wellness, and advising resources provide students with opportunities to connect closely with educators, mentors, peers, and alumni who can provide a wealth of experience, insight, and guidance.